 The North Carolina Poverty Research Fund grew out of the BOG-mandated closure of the Center on Poverty, Work and Opportunity.
 Established in 2015, its goal is to study and document the lived experience of poverty and the policies that affect it.
 This effort is housed at the UNC School of Law and is headed by Gene Nichol, Boyd Tinsley Distinguished Professor of Law.

-The UNC Center for Poverty, Work and Opportunity is a non-partisan, interdisciplinary institute designed to study, examine, document, and advocate for proposals, policies and services to mitigate poverty in North Carolina and the nation.
+The NC Poverty Research Fund is a non-partisan, interdisciplinary initiative designed to study, examine, document, and advocate for proposals, policies and services to mitigate poverty in North Carolina.

-The Center has four goals:
+The Fund has three goals: